-University Health Services, staffed by a team of dedicated professionals, provides healthcare, prevention, education and outreach services to a diverse student population and eligible recipients in a safe and supportive environment.
+University Health Services, staffed by a team of dedicated professionals, provides healthcare, prevention, education, and outreach services to a diverse student population and eligible recipients in a safe and supportive environment.
 The Center for Health Advocacy and Wellness (CHAW) also promotes campus wellness, encouraging healthy lifestyles and personal responsibility to enhance students' capacity for reaching academic and personal goals.
-Some services are also available for faculty and staff members.
+Visit https://uhs.fsu.edu/ for more information.